ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

     - 1 (sha-256)
     - 7 (sha-384)

-3. The Component leaf algorithm is used.
+3. The Derivation leaf algorithm is used with type 1.

-4. The leaf components contain exactly one COSE_Sign1 countersigning leaf component.
-Additional leaf components may be included.

 ~~~ cddl
 SCITT_Receipt = CMTS_Sign1